Jukebox History 1914-1933

 1875), who headed the company from 1927 until 1939, and the second of three

-sons, Pierre Jr., developed the 48-selection Discophone prototype based on two
+sons, Pierre Jr., developed the 48-selection Discophone prototype based on two patents filed in Belgium on the

-patents filed in Belgium on the 18th October 1929, and 10th October 1930, and
+18th October 1929, and 10th October 1930, and in France on the 19th April 1930.

-in France on the 19th April 1930.
-Jeannette Eich passed away on the 1st April 1943, and after the war Pierre Eich Jr. founded
+Jeannette Eich passed away on the 1st April 1943, and after the war Pierre Eich

-the new Discophone Co.
+Jr. founded the new Discophone Co.
 (Eich & Bartholomeus Cie.), and the Eich family again

 started production of automatic coin-operated radio and phonograph combinations

 at Gestelbergenstraat.
-Pierre Eich Jr. also developed
+Pierre Eich Jr. also developed a special Cine-Discophone around 1947, which had

-around 1947, which had not only 32 selections (78rpm) but also 10 film
+not only 32 selections (78rpm) but also 10 film selections (8mm film).
+Pierre

-selections (8mm film).
-Pierre Eich Jr. (born Petrus Paulus, 28th April 1903) died on the 25th
+Eich Jr. (born Petrus Paulus, 28th

-September 1951, and his brother Albert (born Albertus Ernestus, 15th February 1900) took over the production of
+April 1903) died on the 25th September 1951, and his brother Albert (born Albertus Ernestus, 15th February 1900)

-the fantastic Goliath Discophone.
+took over the production of the fantastic Goliath

-the last 80-selection Maestro
+80-selection Maestro jukeboxes

-involved in the company.
+siblings were involved in the company.
 The 48-selection Goliath-Discophone developed by Pierre Eich Jr. was probably the largest ˈmodern styleˈ jukebox ever

 produced.
 Only 24 David machines, a